craftcms/docker/README.md

 # Craft Docker Images

+> _Note_: We are going to deprecate these images and archive this repository.
+Please see [this issue](https://github.com/craftcms/docker/issues/93) for additional details.
+New images are located at [craftcms/image](https://github.com/craftcms/image).

 These images are provided as a starting point for your Docker-based Craft CMS deployments.
 They’re discrete, lightweight, and pre-configured to meet Craft’s requirements in production and development environments.

 ## Images